sdaulibin/sdaulibin/README.md

 - 👋 Hi, I’m binginx
-- 👀 I’m interested in Java,Go
+- 👀 I’m interested in Java,Go,Python
-- 🌱 I’m currently learning Go,Rust
+- 🌱 I’m currently learning Go,Python

 <!---
 sdaulibin/sdaulibin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.